daresaydigital/azure-notificationhubs-go/README.md

 ## Changelog

+### v0.1.4

+- Fix for background notifications on iOS 13

 ### v0.1.3

 - Pass the current context to the http request instead of using the background context, thanks to [NathanBaulch](https://github.com/NathanBaulch)